UndeadZeratul/wartrophies/README.md

 ### Blacklisting Classes
 ---
 - You don't need to touch War Trophies to do that.
 If you have classes in your own mod that you wish to be blacklisted, add a WTBLKLST lump to your mod's root directory, then separate each blacklisted class with a comma.
 You can place them on new lines and such, but don't use comments.

-Example: `LostSoul, Revenant, SpiderMastermind, Cyberdemon, BossBrain`
+Only works for weapons.
+Ancestry is checked so you can blanket blacklist a bunch of classes by using their base class.

+Example: `Pistol, Shotgun, SuperShotgun`

+### Whitelisting Classes
+---
+Same as above but the lump is called WTWHTLST.

 ### Miscellaneous
 ---